gristlabs/grist-help/help/glossary.md

 Typically rows have data about different aspects a single entity, whereas columns have data about a single aspect of many entities.

+## Series

+Data from a single column shown in a Chart Widget is called a series.
+The same data in a Card Widget is called a field, and in a Table Widget is called a column.

 ## Sort

-The order in which rows of a table is shown is called the sort order.
+The order in which rows of a table are shown is called the sort order.
 An example of changing the sort order of a table is given in the [CRM tutorial](lightweight-crm.md#to-do-tasks-for-contacts).